galperins4/tbw/README.md

 ## Changelog

+### 0.7
+- small fix for 0 balances in delegate rewards due to changed/unused addresses to prevent broadcasting issues

 ### 0.6
 - Added fixed deal options
 - Added functionality for paying (or not paying) transaction fees on share payments